khunjon/wanderlist/README.md

 - `src/lib/` - Utility functions and API clients
 - `src/types/` - TypeScript type definitions

+## Next.js 15 Compatibility

+This project has been updated to work with Next.js 15, which introduces some important changes:

+- Dynamic route segments now receive params as a Promise that must be awaited
+- Client components that use hooks like `useSearchParams` must be wrapped in Suspense boundaries
+- The project architecture separates server and client components for optimal performance

 ## Deployment

 The easiest way to deploy the application is using Vercel: